VideoExpertsGroup/RTSP.SDK.Light.IOS/README.md

-# VXG RTSP SDK Light IOS
+# VXG RTSP SDK Light for IOS

 ## Disclaimer
 This is a non-commercial light version of VXG Player SDK.
 Playback is limited to 2 mins.